ABOUT TERRY KURGAN

 “MY PRACTICE IS ALWAYS ABOUT PHOTOGRAPHY.
 EVEN WHEN IT’S NOT PHOTOGRAPHY, IT’S ABOUT PHOTOGRAPHY.”

-Terry Kurgan is based in Johannesburg.
+Terry Kurgan is an artist and a writer based in Johannesburg.
 Working across a broad range of media, from drawing, writing and photography to enlisting public participation in her production processes, her work emerges in the space between visual art and an engagement in the public sphere.
-Kurgan’s artistic interest over many years has been in photography: in the complex and paradoxical nature of photographic transactions.
-She explores this through a diverse body of artwork that foregrounds notions of intimacy, pushing at the boundaries between ‘the private’ and ‘the public’ in the South African public domain.
+Kurgan’s artistic interest is in photography: in the complex and paradoxical nature of photographic transactions.
+She explores this through a diverse body of artwork that foregrounds notions of intimacy, often pushing at the boundaries between ‘the private’ and ‘the public’ in the South African public domain.
 Her projects have been sited in spaces as varied as a maternity hospital, a public library, a popular Johannesburg shopping mall, an inner city park and a prison.

-She is currently Artist in Residence at the Wits Institute for Social and Economic Research (WiSER) at the University of the Witwatersrand in Johannesburg, where she is working on an artist’s book comprising a series of linked, narrative non-fiction essays that develop in relation to the evocative power of photographs as objects.
+She is currently Research Associate at the Wits Institute for Social and Economic Research (WiSER) at Wits University, and at work on her next artist’s book object, a series of linked, narrative non-fiction essays that develop in relation to the evocative power of photographs as objects.